 Originally starring Charlton Heston, the film is one of those rare occasions where a strong religious theme regarding faith doesn’t become too preachy nor encroach on a riveting story.
 The film set the bar for Academy Award wins with 11, a number that has only been equalled by Titantic and Lord Of The Rings: Return Of The King.
 Huston joins Morgan Freeman »

 The Wrap reports that the actor will play the titular character in Timur Bekmambetov's remake of the 1959 biblical movie.

 The story of his redemption runs parallel to the life and crucifixion of Jesus, who is active in the region at the same time.

-Charlton Heston starred in the famous 1959 film.
+Charlton Heston played the lead role in the original 1959 film.

 Source: Deadline »

 Jack Huston has been tapped to fill Charlton Heston's sandals.
 The Boardwalk Empire actor is in talks to star in Paramount and MGM's Ben-Hur remake, The Hollywood Reporter has confirmed.
 The deal has not yet been finalized and could still fall apart.
 Filming is set to begin in Europe next year with director Timur Bekmambetov at the helm.
 Morgan Freeman had been previously announced to co-star in the film as Ildarin, who teaches Ben-Hur how to race chariots.
 John Ridley did a rewrite on Keith Clarke's script.
 Ridley, Clarke, Jason F. Brown and Roma Downey are executive producers.